wernjie/ev3-chess-bot/README.md

 <br/>

 ### Piece Detection Details
-Uses average ∆E of pixels as a metric for detecting the presence of a piece.
-(with the assumption that chess pieces have a different hue from the chessboard, which is not uncommon).
+For each row of horizontal pixels, normalize them in HSL so that the max luminosity must be 100% (implicitly calibrates against brightness, and any horizontal-spanning shadows).

+For each 3x3 pixel square tile, group the 9 pixels by similar colours (grouping those where ∆E ≤ 12).

-∆E measures the distance between two colours, commonly used for measuring monitor colour accuracy \[[Details](http://zschuessler.github.io/DeltaE/learn)\].
+∆E measures the perceived distance between two colours, commonly used for measuring monitor colour accuracy \[[Details](http://zschuessler.github.io/DeltaE/learn)\].

-For our case, the higher the ∆E value for a particular square tile, the more likely there is for a colour difference and thus presence of a piece.
-This is especially effective for detecting black pieces on dark tiles with slight hue differences.

-Piece colour detection is then done with luminosity thresholds at the center of the square tile.
+For each unique colour, consider:
+- presence of green hue with average luminosity as a dark tile.
+- presence of white colour with high luminosity as a light tile.
+- presence of orange hue with average luminosity as a white piece.
+- presence of dark colour with low luminosity as a black piece.
+- presence of ONLY human skin hue as a tile completely blocked by human intervention.

+Tie-breakers:
+- Chess tile colours are not tie-breaked.
+If both tile colours are found, they are both considered to be true.
+- Chess piece colours are tie-breaked by whichever colour is found more frequently by pixel count in the given square tile.
+- Colours already classified as chess tiles won't also be classified as chess pieces.
+- Human skin hue is not considered at all if the square tile is already classified as a chess tile or piece.

+The exact piece is assumed to be matching a standard chess config, and that the same pieces have been moving since the starting position via legal chess moves.

 <br/>